Ical-a/f_music_player/README.md

 NOTE: Do not name two songs the same
 ### Removing songs
-Simply delete the line in `~/.local/share/music_list.csv` of thesong you want to remove
+Simply delete the line in `~/.local/share/music_list.csv` of the song you want to remove